Written byRyone Visscher

 Please follow these tips:

-- Don't put USB flash drives in the pockets of your pants or T-shirt especially if it is otherwise unprotected.
+- Don't put a USB flash drive in the pockets of your pants or T-shirt especially if it is otherwise unprotected.
 The goal is to keep your drive away from moisture and dust either from your body clothes or the environment.
 More importantly, if the flash drive is not in your pocket you will avoid damaging it when you sit down or bump into something.

 - Most importantly create a backup of your data.
 Although you may have been taking good care of your USB flash drive you should know that it has a limited life span and accidents do happen.
 Therefore to avoid unexpected data loss you'd better make regular backups of your files.